carpentries-incubator/fair-bio-practice/_episodes/07-data-in-excel.md

 > How long do you think it took to "clean" the original, problematic data?
 {: .callout}

-## Outsmarted by Excel
+>## Exercise 3: Outsmarted by Excel (3 min)
+>

-Excel has built in autoformatting functions which can make biologist's life more difficult
+>Excel has built in autoformatting functions which can make biologist's life more difficult
+>
 > ## Finding the right date
 >
 > Open Excel and type following values into the cells: